20+ Push Notifications to Drive Engagement & Retention

 - Holiday based push notifications: Add a humanized touch to your push notifications by wishing users a happy holidays or offering a special sale that coincides with a special day.
 This could even include their account anniversary, which is of course a special day in your relationship with them.

-Location Based Push Notifications
+Location-based Push Notifications

 Through geo-fencing technology, push notifications can be sent based on a user’s location.
 This is a great way to make the customer experience more personal and contextual.
 (Get our entire guide to location-based push notification best practices and ideas here.)

 - Nearby event push notification: Is there something important happening nearby that your user might be interested in?
 Anything from an event their friends are attending, or a flash sale that’s happening, you should let them know!

-- Proximity based push notification: Send a relevant push notification to users that pass by a specific location to get them to take action.
+- Proximity-based push notification: Send a relevant push notification to users that pass by a specific location to get them to take action.
 When uses are within a certain distance from your store, encourage them with a special offer or promote a sale that’s going on.